 Bon Appétit Management Company also strives to serve grass-fed beef whenever possible, featuring it at a number of cafés, including Acme Chophouse and the De Young Museum Café in San Francisco, St. Olaf College in Minnesota, and Cisco Systems in North Carolina.

 About Bon Appétit Management Company

-Bon Appétit Management Co. is an onsite restaurant company offering full food service management by providing café and catering service to corporations, universities and specialty venues.
-Bon Appétit is committed to sourcing sustainable, local food supplies for all cafés throughout the country.
-Bon Appétit is raising awareness of its sustainable sourcing practices through joint programs with Environmental Defense, the Monterey Bay Aquarium's Seafood Watch, and other organizations.
-Based in Palo Alto, CA. Bon Appétit has more than 190 cafés in 26 states, including Yahoo!, Cisco Systems and Oracle Corporation. www.bamco.com
+Bon Appétit Management Co. is an onsite restaurant company offering full food service management to corporations, universities and specialty venues.
+Bon Appétit is committed to sourcing sustainable, local foods for all cafés throughout the country.
+A pioneer in environmentally sound sourcing policies, Bon Appétit has developed programs with Environmental Defense, the Monterey Bay Aquarium's Seafood Watch, the Humane Society of the United States, and other leading conservation organizations.
+Based in Palo Alto, CA, Bon Appétit has more than 400 cafés in 28 states, including Oracle Corporation, American University and the Getty Center. www.bamco.com

 Bon Appetit Management Co. is an onsite restaurant company offering full food service management to corporations, universities and specialty venues.
 Bon Appetit is committed to sourcing local, sustainable food supplies for all cafes throughout the country.
 A pioneer in environmentally sound sourcing policies, Bon Appetit has developed programs with Environmental Defense, the Monterey Bay Aquarium's Seafood Watch, and other leading conservation organizations.
 Based in Palo Alto, CA. Bon Appetit has more than 400 cafes in 30 states, including Oracle Corporation, American University and the Getty Center.